eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/thatconference/SSoT/README.md

 ### Aggregations
 - **isInProgress**
-  *Description:* Session is in progress if current time is between start/end and not canceled or forcibly ended.
+  *Description:* Session is in progress if current time is between start/end and not canceled.
   *Formula:* `(CURRENT_TIME >= startTime AND CURRENT_TIME < endTime) AND (isCanceled=false)`
 - **isCompleted**
-  *Description:* True if current time >= endTime or session was forcibly ended, and not canceled.
+  *Description:* True if current time >= endTime or a SessionEndEvent ended it, and not canceled.
   *Formula:* `((CURRENT_TIME >= endTime) OR (EXISTS(SessionEndEvent WHERE sessionId=this.id))) AND (isCanceled=false)`
 - **sessionDurationMinutes**
   *Description:* Number of minutes from scheduled start to scheduled end.
-  *Formula:* `TIMEDIFF(endTime, startTime) // in minutes`
+  *Formula:* `TIMEDIFF(endTime, startTime)`
 - **sessionAttendeeCount**
   *Description:* Number of unique attendees currently checked in (arrived but not departed).
   *Formula:* `COUNT(DISTINCT attendeeEvents.attendeeId WHERE checkInTime != null AND checkOutTime=null)`